Signed in as:

 As a reminder, there is a State requirement to obtain a Homeowners Association (HOA) package to be presented to the buyer at the time of settlement.
 Normally, the realtor who represents the seller will contact the Homeowners Association and request the preparation of this package.
 However, if the property owner is selling the home without the assistance of a realtor, he/she will have to request the package directly from the Association.

-There is a fee of $150.00 (as of April 2018), paid by the seller, for the preparation of the HOA package, and the Board requires ten days' notice to deliver these documents.
+There is a fee, paid by the seller, for the preparation of the HOA package, and the Board requires ten days' notice to deliver these documents.
 (Remember, we're all volunteers!)
+See details here.

 Contact the Homeowners Association for additional information.
 You should also have your real estate agent check the Real Estate Agents page.